tttppp/ragl/rules.md

 4.1.5 The game is played until one of the players is named defeated (either by all buildings and MCVs being destroyed or by pressing “Surrender”).
 Leaving the game before this occurs is highly discouraged as it prevents proper recording of a game result in a replay.

 4.1.6 The use of external software macros (programmed keypress sequences of commands that are not possible to be executed by game engine means, i.e. ordering units automation) is an unsportsmanlike conduct and is forbidden.
 More obvious automation scripts resulting in APM spikes are detectable by replay parsing tools, other suspicious behaviours might be up for scrutiny by officials.
-Positive confirmation of using external tools to gain game advantage will impose a strict ruling, up to the straight ban from the league.
+Positive confirmation of using external tools to gain game advantage will impose a strict ruling, up to a possible ban from particpation in RAGL for as long as admins see fit.

+4.1.7 The use of modified clients that alter core gameplay in anyway are strictly forbidden.
+Positive confirmtation of the use of a modified client to gain an unfair advantage will impose a strict ruling, up to a possible ban from particpation in RAGL for as long as admins see fit.

+4.1.8 Players found colluding in order to influence the result of their match and remove the uncertainty in the outcome of a match will be subject to strict ruling, up to a possible ban from particpation in RAGL for as long as admins see fit.

 ## 4.2 Map pool